MSc in DevOps (ONLINE)

 Typically two taught modules will be delivered per semester on Tuesday and Thursday evenings 6.30pm to 9.30pm.
 These will be streamed live from ITT and will be available for download and offline viewing.

-Semester 4: DevOps Research
+Semester 4: Research Methods, Research Project

 For further details you can download the brochure here

 The minimum entry requirement for standard entrants to the course is a 2:2 (GPA 2.5 or equivalent), in a Bachelor of Science in Computing (Level 8) or a cognate discipline or equivalent.
 Candidates not attaining this standard level must achieve an acceptable standard for progression by other means approved by QQI.